OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 Re-running that deployment process as-is for a rollback could lead to data loss (depending on the database deployment tool).
 In addition, the deploy a windows service and deploy an IIS website will extract the package into a newly created folder, run any predeploy/deploy/postdeploy scripts, and perform configuration transforms.

-Depending on your application, all of that is perfectly okay.
-In talking with some of our customers, extracting packages, running scripts and performing configuration transforms is sub-optimal.
-What they'd prefer is the ability to point to the folder created during the first deployment.  _How_ that is accomplished is dependent upon the underlying application framework and host operating system.
+Depending on your application, that all might be perfectly okay.
+Or it might be sub-optimal as it could take quite a bit of time to re-extract packages, run script and performing configuration transforms.
+Being able to point a website or a service at a previous folder is preferred.  _How_ that is accomplished is dependent upon the underlying application framework and host operating system.
 Please see the guides in this section for further details on how to accomplish that.

+Octopus provides tools and information to make it easier to tweak your rollback process to match your requirements.

 ### Skip If Already Installed